yunfan/punyforth/README.md

 ## About the language

-Forth is a simple imperative stack-based programming language and interactive environment with good metaprogramming support and extensibility.
+Punyforth is a simple imperative stack-based programming language and interactive environment with good metaprogramming support and extensibility.

 The Forth environment combines the compiler with an interactive shell (REPL), where the user can define functions called words.